 Are Vinyl Records Still Made?
-Vinyl Is Making A Big Come Back
+Vinyl, Making A Big Come Back?

 Do you ever wonder what happened to turntables and vinyl records?
 Maybe you sit back and think are vinyl records even still being made?
 We are going to explore this in this article, and hopefully give you a definitive answer to all your questions.